abdulmahejabeen/US-Traffic-Accidents-Trend-Analysis-and-Severity-Classification/README.md

 Datasource Link: [US-Accidents (2016 - 2023)](https://www.kaggle.com/datasets/sobhanmoosavi/us-accidents)

+## Project Objectives:
+1. To analyze historical accident data to identify patterns and trends in accident occurrence, contributing factors, and potential solutions.
+2. To develop a predictive model that accurately identifies accident-prone areas and helps reduce the frequency and severity of accidents in the USA.
+3. To identify the most significant predictors of accidents in the USA, including road conditions, vehicle types, and weather patterns.
+4. To explore the use of advanced technologies, such as machine learning and artificial intelligence, to improve the accuracy and effectiveness of accident prediction models.
+5. To develop recommendations and guidelines for policymakers, transportation agencies, and other stakeholders to help prevent accidents and reduce their impact on public safety.

+## Community Contribution:
+Nowadays, car transportation has become an integral part of our daily lives.
+Considering the persistently high rates of severe accidents and fatalities, it is inevitable to improve automobiles.
+Regrettably, traffic accidents have always been a part of the driving experience.
+This highlights the importance of data-driven approaches to road safety and aims to inspire transportation authorities and the public to take action in promoting such approaches.

 ## Data Preprocessing:
 - Datatype Conversions.
 - Adding new columns to improve the quality of analysis.